survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 # Server Side Rendering

 **Server Side Rendering** (SSR) is a technique that allows you to serve an initial payload with HTML, JavaScript, CSS, and even application state.
-It is a more complicated than serving a **Single Page Application** (SPA) as you have to take care with the markup.
-SSR can yield benefits related to performance and Search Engine Optimization (SEO) while coming with a technical cost.

-Webpack allows you to use SSR in a couple of ways.
-Often you see it used with Facebook's [React](https://facebook.github.io/react/) that helped to popularize the approach.
+Unlike in a **Single Page Application** (SPA), this time around you will serve a fully rendered HTML page that would make sense even without JavaScript enabled.
+In addition to providing potential performance benefits, this can help with Search Engine Optimization (SEO).

+Even though the idea sounds simple, there is a technical cost involved and you can find sharp corners.
+The approach was popularized by React.
+Since then frameworks encapsulating the tricky bits, such as [Next.js](https://github.com/zeit/next.js), have appeared. [isomorphic-webpack](https://www.npmjs.com/package/isomorphic-webpack) is a good example of a solution designed on top of webpack.

 I'll show you next how to configure React with webpack and then discuss how to handle SSR with these technologies.
+First we'll do SSR the hard way and then move the setup to *isomorphic-webpack* to see the difference.

 ## Setting Up Babel with React